-- Launching new bench entry addition
+- Launching new bench entry

+addition

 - Bringing global design to North America

 - Technology integration: "the smart pool"

 - Launching high tech safety integration

 - Advancements in installation

-- · Latham brand recognition
+- Latham brand recognition

-- Our crystite gelcoat is engineered and built for fade, stain and scratch resistance, offering consumers the most beautiful and durable surface colors - Our vinyl ester resins are designed for flexibility, strength, durability and to resist corrosion and impact - 3.
-The advanced ceramic construction of our pools provides increased flexural stiffness - Due to the tight weave and specific direction of the fibers, our BilMax radius reinforcement adds tremendous strength to our pool shell - Our carbon-infused technologies have superior compressive strength - Our DuPont Kevlar aramid fibers are engineered for high strength and thermal stability - 7.
-Woven roving is provided as a reinforcement that dramatically increases the strength of the pool shell - 8.
-Our unique closed beam construction creates unparalleled strength and rigidity

-We are also the leader by volume in the custom vinyl pool product category of the North American residential in-ground swimming pool market with greater than % share in 2020, based on the information from the 2020 Study.
-Our leadership has been driven by our high-quality product offering, which is fully customizable allowing homeowners to choose from a wide range of colors and features (built-in sun ledges, benches, entry systems and spillover spas), as well as our best-in-class distribution network.
+- Our crystite gelcoat is engineered and built for fade, stain and scratch resistance, offering consumers the most beautiful and durable surface colors - 2.
+Our vinyl ester resins are designed for flexibility, strength, durability and to resist corrosion and impact - 3.
+The advanced ceramic construction of our pools provides increased flexural stiffness - Due to the tight weave and specific direction of the fibers, our BiMax radius reinforcement adds tremendous strength to our pool shell - 5.
+Our carbon-infused technologies have superior compressive strength - 6.
+Our DuPont Kevlar aramid fibers are engineered for high strength and thermal stability - Woven roving is provided as a reinforcement that dramatically increases the strength of the pool shell - Our unique closed beam construction creates unparalleled strength and rigidity leadership has been driven by our high-quality product offering, which is fully customizable allowing homeowners to choose from a wide range of colors and features (built-in sun ledges, benches, entry systems and spillover spas), as well as our best-in-class distribution network.
 Our custom vinyl pools are high-quality and we believe are the most aesthetically pleasing on the market.
 Custom vinyl pools offer the most attractive homeowner economics when compared to any other material, and can be installed faster and withstand weather better than concrete pools.
 The wall system for our custom vinyl pools is built of either non-corrosive steel or composite polymer, providing ease of installation.